Triston Casas Player Props: Red Sox vs. Tigers

-After going 1-for-4 in his most recent game, Triston Casas and the Boston Red Sox take on the Detroit Tigers (who will start Tarik Skubal) at 7:10 PM ET on Friday.
+Triston Casas -- with a slugging percentage of .545 in his past 10 games, including three home runs -- will be in action for the Boston Red Sox against the Detroit Tigers, with Matt Manning on the mound, on August 12 at 4:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Royals.
+He collected three RBI (going 1-for-3 with a home run and a walk) in his last game against the Tigers.

 Triston Casas Game Info & Props vs. the Tigers